 top of page

-Our Mind Is an Ocean, Let's Explore It!
+Our Mind Is an Ocean, Let's Dive in and Explore It!

 Our mind is as unexplored and as deep as Earth’s oceans.
 Yet both are constantly filled with garbage, polluting our marine life as well as our thoughts.
 Both are immensely deep, dark, and not easily accessible; one holds our meaning of life, through the likes of emotions, dreams, and imagination while the other supports all life on our planet.
 American self-help author Oliver Napoleon Hill states “The reason man may become the master of his own destiny is because he has the power to influence his own subconscious mind.”
 This suggests that we are not as hopeless and powerless as one would assume.
 How then can we explore and optimize the psychological depths of our minds?